DESIGN AND CONSTRUCTION DOCUMENTS

 The Construction drawing shows contractors, specifically carpenters, where walls are going to be built.
 It is completely dimensioned and notated so the details are clear.

 A PLAN view shows the space as if you are looking down into it.

 An ELEVATION view shows an individual wall as if you are standing in front of it.
 Elevations are usually needed to locate outlets, wall lighting (sconces), custom millwork details, and to define relative heights and locations of of design elements,

 We want to make sure that electrical outlets, switches, and lighting fixtures fall in the right places so you have everything you need without "draping wires" that may show after the furniture is brought in.

 We also determine where and how the switching of the electrical fixtures will be, so that the lighting and fixtures are grouped and controlled according to the ways our clients want use their homes.

 Lighting and electrical locations are specific to the furniture layout.
 We do not use generic grids in our lighting plans.

 A Finish Plan shows what kind of materials are to be used and where they will be applied.
 This information includes:

 STRUCTURE AND EXTERIOR DESIGN

-Depending on the scope of work, we may recommend appropriate architects and/or structural engineers whose work will coordinate with our designs.
+Depending on the scope of work, we may collaborate with architects and/or engineers to coordinate their work with our designs.